dataglyder/Basic-Python-Libraries.io/README.md

 **3** Study how to use the library from from its website, google search, youtube video, chatgpt, deepseek and walaaaa!
 You can start solving problems.
 ## Pandas Library
-Python [Pandas](https://pandas.pydata.org/docs/index.html) is used for analysing structured or tabular data (data stored in rows and columns) popularly caalled ***dataframe***.
-You can learn more about about Pandas from its [website](https://pandas.pydata.org/docs/getting_started/index.html).
+Python [Pandas](https://pandas.pydata.org/docs/index.html) is used for analysing structured or tabular data (data stored in rows and columns) popularly called ***dataframe***.
+You can learn more about Pandas from its [website](https://pandas.pydata.org/docs/getting_started/index.html).
 ```Python
 # Install Pandas
 pip install pandas # for most IDEs